Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ExtractLayout.md

-# Analyze the layout of a document
+# Extract the layout of a document

-This sample demonstrates how to extract text, tables, styles, selection marks like radio buttons, and layout information from documents, without the need to train a model.
-If you want to extract entities and key-value pairs in addition to this data, please see the [Analyze a general document][document_sample] sample.
+This sample demonstrates how to extract text, table structures, and selection marks, along with their bounding region coordinates, from documents.
+If you want to analyze entities and key-value pairs in addition to this data, please see the [Analyze a general document][document_sample] sample.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.